-Ed Elf: Call it a gift to friends.
+Ed Elf: Call it an online gift to friends.

 Ed Elf: Okay – now you’ve told me that I can chillax.

 Mrs. C: We’ll rejoin you – still very much, erm, chillaxed – lower down the page once you’ve had chance to digest some How to Christmas web favourites.
 Enjoy the journey and, as we like to say, let inspiration bite.

 How to Christmas has gathered a glorious collection of websites that inspire and excite.
 They have been chosen because they have a wide selection of wonderful gifts and offer something just a little different.

 Each website has distinctive features we believe elevates them from the norm.
 Many have won awards for their quality of service.
 We have also included some of their mission statements and nuggets of background information on the origins of their businesses.

 Bombay Duck was founded in 1993 by two sisters with a love for shopping and an adventurous nature.
 It sells home-ware, gifts and accessories – plus a large selection of charms for bracelets and phones that make lovely gifts or stocking and advent calendar fillers.
 The company’s products reflect a love of colour and pattern, with lots of beautifully detailed items.
 This is how Bombay Duck describes its style:

 “The unmistakable Bombay Duck style embraces the colourful, imaginative and pretty by discovering the FABULOUS in the everyday.
 Designed in London, the signature look confidently mixes bright exotic colours, playful patterns, vintage and modern designs with detailed finishing and an element of surprise.
 Bombay Duck quickly achieved success and has grown into a lifestyle brand with more than one thousand stockists from London to New York and Tokyo.
 Today, the distinctive brand continues to evolve bringing the same creativity to all its designs, including fashion accessories, homewares, gifts, kids and baby.
 Bombay Duck is now a global brand but still very much a sisterly business.”